Arthur Kantrowitz: Honors and awards

-Kantrowitz was a fellow of the American Academy of Arts and Sciences, American Association for the Advancement of Science, American Astronautical Society, American Institute of Aeronautics and Astronautics (honorary), American Physical Society, American Institute for Medical and Biological Engineering and member of the National Academy of Engineering and National Academy of Sciences and International Academy of Astronautics.
+Kantrowitz was a fellow of the American Academy of Arts and Sciences, American Association for the Advancement of Science, American Astronautical Society, American Institute of Aeronautics and Astronautics (honorary), American Physical Society, American Institute for Medical and Biological Engineering and member of the National Academy of Engineering and United States National Academy of Sciences and International Academy of Astronautics.
 In 1953–1954, he held both Fulbright and Guggenheim Fellowships at Cambridge and Manchester Universities.

 Kantrowitz was an honorary trustee of the University of Rochester, an honorary life member of the Board of Governors of The Technion, and an honorary professor of the Huazhong Institute of Technology, Wuhan, China.
 Kantrowitz also served on the Board of Advisors for the Foresight Institute, an organization devoted to preparing for nanotechnology.

 Kantrowitz held 21 patents and wrote or co-authored more than 200 scientific and professional papers and articles.
 He also co-authored Fundamentals of Gas Dynamics, 1958, Princeton Univ.
 Press.

 Kantrowitz died at age 95, November 29, 2008, while visiting relatives in New York.
 He had suffered a heart attack on the previous day.